Finite mathematics as the most general (fundamental) mathematics: Examples when finite mathematics can solve problems which standard mathematics cannot

-The fact that standard treatment of covariant field equations (Klein-Gordon equation, Dirac equations, Rarita-Schwinger equations and others) is not quite consistent, follows from the following observation.
-Since the equations are linear, any superposition of two solutions also is a solution.
-However, superpositions of two solutions with positive and negative energies are prohibited by superselection rules because solutions with positive energy are treated such that they describe particles, solutions with negative energy are treated such that they describe antiparticles, and their superposition contradicts conservation of electric charge, baryon quantum number etc.

-A detailed discussion in [2] shows that, on quantum level, a particle and its antiparticle should be considered only from the point of view of irreducible representations (IRs) of the symmetry algebra.
-In SQT, the algebras are such that their IRs contain either only positive energies or only negative energies.
-In the first case the objects described by IRs are called particles and in the second one – antiparticles.
+{\bf Example 3: equality of masses of particles and their antiparticles}.
+This is an example demonstrating the power of finite mathematics.
+A discussion in \cite{book,arxiv,lev3} and Sec. \ref{FQTvsSQT} shows that in QT, an elementary particle and its antiparticle should be considered only from the point of view of IRs of the symmetry algebra.
+In SQT, the algebras are such that their IRs contain either only positive or only negative energies.
+In the first case the objects are called particles and in the second one – antiparticles.
 Then the energies of antiparticles become positive after second quantization.
-As noted in Sec.
-1, dS and AdS symmetries are more general than Poincare symmetry.
-As explained in [2], in dS and AdS theories the mass of the particle is dimensionless.
-For definiteness, we compare the results of the AdS theory in SQT and FQT.

-In SQT, the spectrum of positive energies contains the values $(m_1, m_1+1, m_1+2,\cdots\infty)$, and for negative energies --- the values $(-m_2, -m_2-1, -m_2-2,\cdots -\infty)$, where $m_1>0,\, m_2>0$, $m_1$ is called the mass of a particle and $m_2$ is called the mass of the corresponding antiparticle.
-Experimentally $m_1=m_2$ but in SQT, IRs with positive and negative energies are fully independent of each other.
-The usual statement is that $m_1=m_2$ follows from the fact that local covariant equations (e.g., the Dirac equation) are CPT invariant.
-However, as discussed in detail in [2], the argument $x$ in local quantized fields does not have a physical meaning because it is not associated with any operator.
-So, in fact, standard theory cannot explain why $m_1=m_2$.
+In QFT, the spectrum of positive energies contains the values $(m_1, m_1+1, m_1+2,\cdots\infty)$, and for negative energies --- the values $(-m_2, -m_2-1, -m_2-2,\cdots -\infty)$, where $m_1>0,\, m_2>0$, $m_1$ is called the mass of a particle and $m_2$ is called the mass of the corresponding antiparticle.
+Experimentally $m_1=m_2$ but in QFT, IRs with positive and negative energies are fully independent of each other.
+It is claimed that $m_1=m_2$ because local covariant equations are CPT invariant.
+However, as explained in \cite{book,arxiv,lev3}, the argument $x$ in local quantized fields does not have a physical meaning because it is not associated with any operator.
+So, in fact, SQT cannot explain why $m_1=m_2$.

-For understanding this problem, the following observation from particle theory may be helpful.
-In the formal case when electromagnetic and weak interactions are absent, isotopic invariance is exact, and the proton and the neutron have equal masses simply because they are different states in the same IR of the isotopic algebra.
-Therefore, the equality of the masses has nothing to do with locality.